 Christa Story – MA 2011

-As an MA student, I chose to do a Thesis Exhibition with the Certificate in Art Museum Studies.
+As an MA student at UW-Milwaukee, I chose to do a Thesis Exhibition with the Certificate in Art Museum Studies.
 My exhibition was titled Henri-Gabriel Ibels: Beyond the Nabis.
 I also worked as a gallery assistant in the UWM Art History Gallery.
 Upon completion of my degree I continued to work part-time in the gallery as well as part-time at the Milwaukee Art Museum, specifically on the major exhibition, Posters of Paris: Toulouse-Lautrec and His Contemporaries.
 In 2012 I was hired full-time at UWM as Curator of Collections.
 As curator, I manage and maintain the University’s growing permanent art collection, making sure it is routinely inventoried, properly stored, handled and exhibited, and readily accessible for visitors and online.
 In addition, I assist and oversee many exhibitions, campus installations, and incoming donations.

 Ashley Hussman – MA 2010